LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/profiling/profiling.md

 Via the C++ API, you can customize the behavior further, for Python 'only' the global collector is exposed.

-First you mark what to trace (You can also mark nothing, you'll still have access to all the default profiling):
+First you mark what to trace.
+You can also mark nothing, you'll still have access to all the default profiling:
 ~~~admonish info title=""
 ```python
 {{#include ../../../../code/core/elements.py:profilingTraceAttach}}